hyperhq/docs.hyper.sh-hyper/Reference/CLI/load.md

     Usage:	hyper load [OPTIONS]

-    Load an image from a tar archive or local docker daemon
+    Load a local image or a tar file

       --help             Print usage
-      -i, --input        Read from a local or remote archive file compressed with gzip, bzip, or xz, instead of STDIN -l, --local        Read from local docker daemon (only the new layers will be uploaded) -q, --quiet        Do not show load process
+      -i, --input        Read from a local or remote archive file compressed with gzip, bzip, or xz, instead of STDIN -l, --local        Read from a local image
+      -q, --quiet        Do not show load process

 ## Examples